For poor families, summertime is an extended time of suffering

-The phrase conjures up images of the shining sun, beaches, ice cream, family trips, laughter and smiling faces...
+The phrase “summer vacation” usually conjures up images of the shining sun, beaches, ice cream, family trips, laughter and smiling faces...

-There's a stark difference though, between those happy images and reality for thousands of impoverished families in Israel, for whom summertime is no vacation.
-Outings and fun treats simply don't exist.
-Summertime is just weeks and weeks of discomfort, worry and stress-
+There's a stark difference though, between those happy images and reality for impoverished families in Israel, for whom summertime is no vacation-this year, especially.

 For over 20 years, we have been catering simple but elegant weddings for couples who otherwise could not afford it.
 To date Yad Eliezer has helped over 13,000 couples celebrate their special day with dignity.